Shaveenblu/Ballerina-Day1/README.md

 👉 **HTTP methods**: Started off by getting a simple Hello World!, to sending JSON data using POST method ang getting a reponse.

+## <a name="Quick Start">🤸 Quick Start</a>
+- Make sure to checked ballerina is  installed if not install it using official page.
+- Clone tho project to run locally
+- To run type bal run in the terminal and enter
+<p>(Note: You can use a tool like Postman to test and verify the API requests.)</p>